ENAC SKYDIVING FAQ

 MEDICAL CHECK

-No. For tandem a self-declaration of good health signed on jump day is enough.
-Significant conditions (heart, epilepsy) require medical opinion beforehand.
+No: a self-declaration of good health signed on jump day is enough.
+Significant conditions (heart, epilepsy, uncontrolled diabetes, etc.) must be disclosed and may require a prior medical opinion.

 Can my family doctor sign the medical?+